quicwg/multipath/draft-ietf-quic-multipath.md

 {{ecn-and-zero-length-cid-considerations}} for issues on using ECN marks.)

 Loss detection as specified in {{QUIC-RECOVERY}} uses algorithms based on timers and on sequence numbers.
-When sending to zero-length CID receivers, senders expect that packets sent on different paths will not be received in order.
-They cannot directly use the packet sequence numbers to compute the Packet Thresholds defined in {{Section 6.1.1 of QUIC-RECOVERY}}.
+When packets are sent over multiple paths, loss detection must be adapted to allow for different RTTs on different paths.
+When sending to zero-length CID receivers, packets sent on different paths may not be received in order.
+Therefore senders cannot directly use the packet sequence numbers to compute the Packet Thresholds defined in {{Section 6.1.1 of QUIC-RECOVERY}}.
 Relying only on Time Thresholds produces correct results, but is somewhat suboptimal.
 Some implementations have been getting good results by